riboflavin/test-framer-sync/compare/fireflies-ai-vs-zoom-ai.md

 | Language Support                  | ✅ Multiple languages      | ❌ English only             |
 | Desktop App                       | ❌ No (Web-based)          | ✅ Yes (Mac & Windows)      |
 | iPhone & Android Apps             | ✅ Yes (Both)              | ✅ Yes (Both)               |
-**Fireflies.ai**: Companies or individuals looking for a free tool with basic Zoom and calendar integration, as well as support for multiple languages, might find Fireflies.ai useful.
-However, its lack of in-person meeting support and limited integrations with popular platforms like HubSpot and Notion may hinder its effectiveness in helping users manage their meetings efficiently.
+Some individuals or organizations may find Fireflies.ai appealing due to its free plan and integration with various tools like HubSpot and Notion.
+However, both Fireflies.ai and Zoom AI lack depth in integrations and may not fully support users in maximizing productivity during meetings.
+While Fireflies.ai offers an automation engine and supports multiple languages, it falls short in local recording capabilities and in-person meeting support.

-**Zoom AI**: Users who already have a paid Zoom subscription and prioritize native Zoom integration might opt for Zoom AI.
-While it offers ease of use and availability on various devices, its English-only language support and absence of an automation engine could limit its utility for users seeking a more comprehensive solution for meeting management.
+On the other hand, Zoom AI, despite being a paid service, provides native integration with Zoom and offers desktop and mobile apps for both Mac and Windows users.
+Nevertheless, Zoom AI also lacks in-depth integrations with other tools and may not fully assist users in achieving their meeting objectives.
+Both tools have their strengths and weaknesses, and users should carefully consider their specific needs before choosing one over the other.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.